mxashlynn/Parquet/Documentation/Parquet_API.md

 Facilitates editing of a [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') should never themselves use [IRoomRecipeEdit](#T-ParquetClassLibrary-Rooms-IRoomRecipeEdit 'ParquetClassLibrary.Rooms.IRoomRecipeEdit').
+IRoomRecipeEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Rooms-IRoomRecipeEdit-MinimumWalkableSpaces'></a>
 ### MinimumWalkableSpaces `property`